Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-Yeah.
-So in my mind, it's like, oh, I might lose a contract because of this, but also I might gain a contract because people are like, wow, you're really open.
-Yeah.
-And I trust you more because you're so open.
+I might lose a contract because of it, but I might gain one because people think, “Wow, you’re open.
+I trust you more.”

 00:26:10:06 - 00:26:14:17